 - Cuentos de Ana Maria Matute.
 You may find the following stories by Matute on-line or in anthologies.
 El Arbol de Oro, Los Chicos, Caminos, La Rama Seca, El Rey, La Conciencia, Los Pájaros, Bernardino (Some can be found in Historias de Artamila)

 - TEMAS (Vista Higher Learning https://www.vhlcentral.com/ ) ISBN:978-1-61857-565-4 This text (which includes on line activities) must be purchased through the publisher.

 Note: Other short stories and/or novelettes may be added in the second semester of this course.
 They will be supplied free of charge to the student.

 Time requirements: Class will meet once a week (time to be determined by consensus).
 Spanish AP students usually devote at least one hour per day to this class.
-The course will start right after Labor Day and extend into April, with a week off for Thanksgiving, Christmas, and Easter.
+The course will start right before Labor Day and extend into April, with a week off for Thanksgiving, Christmas, and Easter.